Elks Lodge No. 1353: History

 The Elks Lodge No. 1353 was built in 1920-1922 by architects Garbutt, Weidner & Sweeney.
 It was designed in the Renaissance style and features the firm's signature use of terra cotta ornamentation.
-The lot was bought for $14,500 dollars, and the building itself was constructed at the cost of $100,000 - $200,000 dollars.
+The lot was bought for $14,500, and the building itself was constructed at the cost of $100,000 - $200,000.
 Cement and basement work was contracted to the Lloyd Building Company, and George W. Cottrell held the contract for the brick, granite, and terra cotta work.

 The building's opening celebration was held on March 17, 1922.
 However, the structure was not actually finished until 1936, when a membership drive was launched for new members, providing enough money to complete construction.
 The lodge was remodeling in 1950 and again in 1967.
 A fire in the Library room in 1977 prompted further alternations to the building.
 Since then, numerous other changes have been made to the structure.